jahansamia/Mutual-found/README.md

 Year-to-Date Return vs. 52-Week High/Low Change Percentage: This query retrieves the year-to-date return and the 52-week high/low change percentage for each fund.
 This data can be used to explore the relationship between recent performance and price volatility.

+#### Example 2:
---Example 2: Fund Return Over Time: This would visualize the performance history of a fund.
+Fund Return Over Time: This would visualize the performance history of a fund.
 You'd likely want to "unpivot" or "melt" the yearly return columns into rows.
 This is database-specific and can be complex.
 Here's a general approach using a UNION ALL (most databases support this):
 ````
 SELECT fund_symbol, '2020' AS year, fund_return_2020 FROM mutual
 UNION ALL